Quantco/datajudge/docs/source/examples/example_twitch.rst

    FAILED twitch_specification.py::test_func[NumericMean::public.twitch_v2 | public.twitch_v2] - Ass...
    =================================== 4 failed, 4 passed in 1.80s ====================================

-So we see that we might not want to trust version 2 of the data as is.
-What exactly do we learn from the error messages?
+Hence we see that we might not want to blindly trust version 2 of the data as is.
+Rather, we might need to investigate what is wrong with the data, what this has been caused by and how to fix it.

+Concretely, what exactly do we learn from the error messages?

 * The column ``language`` now has a row with value ``'Sw3d1zh'``.
 This break two of our constraints.
 The ``VarCharRegex`` constraint compared the columns' values to a regular